ZeroMcMuffin/react-redux-rethinkdb/README.md

-# React, Redux, Elixir, Phoenix, RethinkDB Demo
+# React, Redux, Elixir, Phoenix, RethinkDB Chat Demo

-## Chat Example
+If one were to attempt to name this stack, the best they might do would be something like PE3R (pear) or PERRR (purr).
+If one were to do such a thing...

+This is example is incredibily shallow and only represents most of the wiring you might use to get these pieces to work together.
+If you have suggestions for improving things, I'm all ears!

 ## Dependencies
   * [Install Elixir](http://elixir-lang.org/install.html)